Greg-Boggs/easy_breadcrumb/README.txt

   (URL "admin/structure/block") and locate the block named "Easy Breadcrumb", and configure it like any other block (region, URLs, etc.).

-  The configuration page of this module is under "Admin > Configuration > Easy Breadcrumb" (URL "admin/config/easy-breadcrumb").
+  The configuration page of this module is under "Admin > Configuration > User Interface > Easy Breadcrumb" (URL "admin/config/user-interface/easy-breadcrumb").

   The provided options for this module are the following.